Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a new user, the navigational layout must be easy to understand and follow
 * As a new user, I want to be able to view the website on all device types
 #### New User Functionality Goals
-* As a new user, I want to register for an account, so that I can view my user profile
+* As a new user, I want to be able to easily register for an account, to set up a user profile
 * As a new user, I want to be able to enter personal and payment information securely
-* As a new user, I want to make a purchase without registering for an account
+* As a new user, I want to be able to make a purchase without registering for an account
 * As a new user, I want to be able to select my required size and quantity of each product
 * As a new user, I want to be able to view products in my shopping bag
 * As a new user, I want to be able to adjust the contents of my shopping bag before checking out